sync-language/sync/lib/src/compiler/tokenizer/README.md

 - extern
   - Scripts only work well realistically if they can call into the host program.
 This must be figured out precisely and safely.
 - assert
+  - How should asserts look?
+- print
+  - How should printing look?
+- println
+  - Should print also add a newline?
+Or should println be used instead?

 ### Primitive Types